Published: March 2, 2021 | Last Updated: May 30, 2024

-When you want to add a bit of extra athmosphere to your scene, filling the air with some kind of particles and the letting your video lights shine through the fog, might be just what you need.
+When you want to add a bit of extra atmosphere to your scene, filling the air with particles and letting your video lights shine through the fog might be just what you need.

-Adding some extra smoke or haze to a scene can really spice up a scene, whether you’re shooting a music video, a product video, or a scene for your upcoming zombie horror short film.
+Adding some extra smoke or haze to a scene can spice it up, whether you’re shooting a music video, a product video, or a scene for your upcoming zombie horror short film.

-Using a fog machine of some sort, lets you control the atmosphere of a scene, so you don’t need to smoke ten packets of cigarettes or wait for a foggy morning to be able to get the shot you want.
+Using a fog machine of some sort lets you control the atmosphere of a scene, so you don’t need to smoke ten packets of cigarettes or wait for a foggy morning to get the shot you want.

 Fog machines fill the room with smoke.
 That is why they are also known as smoke machines.